atsheehan/curriculum/lessons/intro-to-rails/intro-to-rails.md

 uninitialized constant ArticlesController
 ```

 Notice how we didn't have to restart the server.
-Rails will check for updated files and reload them on if they are changed.
+Rails will check for updated files and reload them if they are changed.
 The only exceptions to this are if we include new libraries in our Gemfile or if we change a file in the `config/initializers` directory.

-Back to the error message, we notice that is it looking for a controller.
+Back to the error message, we notice that it is looking for a controller.
 When a URL matches a route, Rails will attempt to find the corresponding controller to handle that request.
 Since we defined an articles resource, it will look for an articles controller.

 Add a file `app/controllers/articles_controller.rb` with the following contents: